-Notice: On advice of counsel, we are required to inform you that the statements and claims on our web site have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure or prevent any disease -- not for use on humans or with pets.
-These battery powered devices are not offered or intended for human use or to diagnose or prescribe for medical or psychological conditions nor to claim to prevent, treat, mitigate or cure any conditions, nor to recommend specific products as treatment of disease or to provide diagnosis, care, treatment or rehabilitation of individuals, or apply medical, mental health or human development principles.
-The devices discussed herein have not undergone evaluation and/or testing by the United States Food and Drug Administration or like agency of any other country.
+Notice: On advice of counsel, here as well as elsewhere, sites are required to inform you that the statements and claims on this site have not been evaluated by the FDA ( Food and Drug Administration ) and are not intended to diagnose, treat, cure or prevent any disease -- not for use on humans or with pets.
+These easy to use battery powered devices are not offered or intended for human use and are not to diagnose or prescribe for medical or psychological conditions nor to claim to prevent, treat, mitigate or cure any conditions, nor to recommend specific products as treatment of disease or to provide diagnosis, care, treatment or rehabilitation of individuals, or apply medical, mental health or human development principles.
+The devices discussed herein have not undergone evaluation and/or testing by the United States FDA ( Food and Drug Administration ) or like agency of any other country.
 Risks which might be determined by such testing are unknown.
 The information on this site is not a substitute for medical or veterinary advice.

-Additional Notice: These devices are sold only for the experimental use of killing microbes in water.
+Additional Notice: These zappers are sold only for the experimental use of killing microbes in water.
 Any other usage is considered to be off-label and such usage is at the discretion of the user.
-This is not a Medical device and is not represented as such.
+They are not a Medical device and are not represented as such.

 Hulda Clark ParaZapper sales

 Please e-mail us at: email1 sales at huldaclarkparazapper.com